Infrastructure-AsCode/azure-policy-101/docs/labs/lab-03/index.md

 }
 ```

-So it means that resource group name `iac1-ws71-rg` doesn't match `iac-*` pattern, so policy evaluation result is `True` and resource creation is denied.
+That means that resource group name `iac1-ws71-rg` doesn't match `iac-*` pattern, so policy evaluation result is `True` and resource creation is denied.

 Let's try another test-case.
 Run the following command: